 PROJECT DESCRIPTION EXISTING CONDITIONS Capital Expenditures for Prioritize housing Community Services for development for people Houseless Neighbors experiencing houselessness, and provide limited resources for capital expenditures related to community services, including shelters and food pantries, with a prioritization of unhoused residents or individuals displaced from the area.
-ECONOMIC AND URBAN DEVE LOPMENT (MINIMUM 45%) Predevelopment Support technical and/or Development Conditions · financial assistance to determine the feasibility of A large share of underutilized development, properties.
+ECONOMIC AND URBAN DEVEL Predevelopment Support technical and/or Development Conditions financial assistance to determine the feasibility of A large share of underutilized development, properties.
 More than a third of the redevelopment and acreage (40 percent) in the TIF renovation projects.
 District has an Improvement to Land Value ratio of less than 1 compared.
-Land Acquisitions & Land Invest to acquire properties The TIF District has 123 vacant Banking for development or parcels and 46 underutilized Banking redevelopment in parcels. conformance with the goals parceis. of this Plan.
-A large share of older buildings, Development, Support development, that may be obsolete or in need of Redevelopment and redevelopment and deferred maintenance, with nearly Renovation renovation activities, 70 percent of buildings built before Kenovation including: 1970.
-This category also includes New construction A concentration of potential resources for residential Building façade brownfield sites given the presence properties and projects (e.g., improvements of numerous legacy auto-oriented middle-income housing) that Remediation businesses and older commercial do not qualify for support activities buildings. under the housing set-aside Middle-income policy.
-Housing Economic and Social Conditions ' Professional services, A higher unemployment rate and building and site lower average wages than the rest design assistance of Portland.
-High levels of retail and • Tenant employment contribute to lower improvements average wages in the TIF District, Building repairs and but average wages in the area are upgrades lower for almost all employment Climate, resilience sectors compared to Portland as a and community solar whole. projects A concentration of neighborhood Seismic, fire and BIPOC-serving service and suppression, other retail establishments, including public safety home-based businesses.
+Land Acquisitions & Land Invest to acquire properties The TIF District has 123 vacant Banking for development or parcels and 46 underutilized redevelopment in parcels. conformance with the goals A large share of older buildings, of this Plan. that may be obsolete or in need of Development, Support development, deferred maintenance, with nearly Redevelopment and redevelopment and 70 percent of buildings built before Renovation renovation activities, 1970. l including: This category also includes New construction A concentration of potential resources for residential Building façade brownfield sites given the presence properties and projects (e.g., improvements of numerous legacy auto-oriented middle-income housing) that Remediation businesses and older commercial do not qualify for support activities buildings. under the housing set-aside policy.
+Middle-income Economic and Social Conditions policy.
+Housing a A higher unempleyment rate and Professional services, A higher unemployment rate and building and site lower average wages than the rest design assistance of Portland.
+High levels of retail and Tenant employment contribute to lower improvements average wages in the TIF District, Building repairs and but average wages in the area are upgrades lower for almost all employment Climate, resilience sectors compared to Portland as a and community solar whole. projects A concentration of neighborhood Seismic, fire and BIPOC-serving service and suppression, other retail establishments, including public safety home-based businesses.
 Historic improvements Parkrose Main Street has been a Accessibility longtime hub for local businesses improvements;

-PROJECT DESCRIPTION EXISTING CONDITIONS Arts and Culture landscaping enhancements; pedestrian amenities and lighting outside of the public right of way • Permanent infrastructure to support food cart operations and other temporary, pop-up, seasonal and low- barrier opportunities for startup businesses and non- profits. • Adding tree canopy.
+PROJECT DESCRIPTION EXISTING CONDITIONS Arts and Culture Signage landscaping enhancements; pedestrian amenities and lighting outside of the public right of way Permanent infrastructure to support food cart operations and other temporary, pop-up, seasonal and low- barrier opportunities for startup businesses and non- profits.
+Adding tree canopy.
 Support Arts and cultural investments (not public art as a "public building," defined in ORS 457.010) that celebrate and represent Priority Communities, developed by and/or in collaboration with local artists and community members who represent those communities.
 Prioritize murals, placemaking investments, arts and entertainment performance venues, or interactive, multicultural community art spaces that create a sense of community and instill pride.
-Develop signage that serves the greater purpose of the serving the neighborhood.
+Develop signage that serves serving the neighborhood.
 Other commercial corridors in the TIF District have seen a growing share of small businesses and especially immigrant-serving businesses.
 Home-based businesses are also an important source of employment and opportunity for TIF District residents. • A diverse population, with a higher share (42 percent) of residents who identify as Black, Indigenous, or people of color (BIPOC) compared to Portland as a whole (32 percent). • A concentration of urban heat islands.
 More than 91 percent of the housing units in the TIF District are in the 75 th percentile or higher of all temperature readings in the region, compared with 57 percent of housing units citywide.
-TIF district, including multi- lingual signage and directional signage to local businesses.
+Jigitage the greater purpose of the TIF district, including multilingual signage and directional signage to local businesses.